sodiumjoe/nvim-highlite/README.md

 ## Introduction

-`nvim-highlite` is a colorscheme template repository with great defaults.
+`nvim-sodium` is a colorscheme template repository for Neovim 0.5+.

 This template's _defaults_ focus on: